 :: :: ::

-Late summer, year unknown.
-We were on a walk through the countryside, a leisurely trek under the luminous twilight after sundown.
+Late Summer in the countryside, a leisurely trek under the luminous twilight after sundown.
 The road was flanked by dense trees of a dark emerald, homes nesting between them with increasing frequency as we got closer to town.
-At times, glimpses of grassy hills beyond the forest led up to great purple mountains in the distance.
+Glimpses of grassy hills beyond the forest led up to great purple mountains in the distance.

 Before us was an abandoned adobe building, a single-story row of doors and windows spanning half a block before turning the corner.
 The very first unit—one door, one window—had been my home, a place my mother rented for about a year when I was little.
 It was still the only part of the building painted a sickly pink, the color an incongruous touch on a facade of an otherwise uniform, dirty white.

-I walked up to the door and pushed it.
-It was unlocked, yielding open without effort or sound.
+I walked up to the heavy wooden door and pushed it.
+It was unlocked, its yielding open without effort or sound an unsettling “Come in…”.
 I stepped inside, surprised by how small the space seemed now.
 The two rooms, connected by a doorway, were empty.
-It was evident from the dust and debris accumulated on the floor that no one had been here for many, many years.
-The door to the back patio was missing, and through that opening I could see what was once an outdoor kitchen, the adobe forms long eroded by rain and neglect into shapes barely recognizable as a wood stove and bread oven.
+The dust and debris accumulated on the floor evidenced that no one had been here for many, many years.
+The door to the back patio was missing, and through its opening I could see what was once an outdoor kitchen, adobe forms long eroded by rain and neglect into shapes barely recognizable as a wood stove and bread oven.

 My 18th century companion leaned on the doorway, observing me gravely.
-He had taken his hat off and was slowly turning it in his gloved hands, strands of wavy blond hair now framing his face.
+He had taken off his hat and was slowly twirling it in his gloved hands.
+Strands of wavy blond hair now framed his face.
 He looked uneasy.
-I was too.
-It felt as if we were carrying out a desecration the moment I opened that door.
+I was too, and I realized that, the moment I opened that door, it felt as if we were carrying out a desecration .

 Then, as if they had suddenly materialized, I saw the paintings.

 Three framed oils on canvas, painted in the French realist style, hung on the walls of the first room.
 I had no conscious recollection of them until now.
 It all came flooding in, faster than I could process.
 The paintings had been there when we moved in, and were obviously far older than my memory of them.
-Whoever hung them placed one by the entry, one on the wall that separated the two rooms, and one by the door leading to the backyard.
+Whoever hung them had found it proper to place one by the entry, one on the wall that separated the two rooms, and one by the door leading to the backyard.
 We never touched them, and evidently, no one else had.

-The pigments had faded a great deal, but overall the images were well preserved.
+The pigments had faded a great deal in each of the three canvases, but overall the images were well preserved.
 The frames were nailed directly to the stucco.
 A strange way of hanging paintings, I thought, as if the intent had been to crucify them.2